wp-plugins/smoothness-slider-shortcode/readme.txt

 == Changelog ==
+= 1.1.4 =
+* Modified slider menu capability from manage_options to edit_posts.
+So editor can use the slider.

 = 1.1.3 =
 * Added option to show/hide previous/next navigation
 * Added option to show/hide control navigation